 Accommodation is based in or near to the 3-bedroomed stone house, which is quite basic but equipped for reasonably comfortable living.
 Visitors sleep either in a twin bedroom which leads directly onto the covered terrace (see picture) or in a separate comfortable wooden cabin with double bed and own fridge.
 The house is small and open in the arrangement of rooms, so personal space and privacy inside the house are quite limited.

-Meals and meal preparation are shared, with food provided as part of the exchange, and housework in the cortijo is also shared.
-A vegetarian diet is the norm although we occasionally eat meat or fish, and vegan and other diets can usually be accommodated.
+Meals and meal preparation are normally shared, with food provided as part of the exchange, and housework in the cortijo is also shared.
+Vegan and other diets can usually be accommodated.
 Drug and heavy alcohol use are not welcome.

 The Alpujarras is a popular area for visitors throughout the year, and there are many interesting sights in the various white mountain villages, and possibilities for hiking and other outdoor activities.
-With a car, several beaches (including three nudist) can be reached in under an hour.
+With a car, several beaches (including three nudist beaches) can be reached in under an hour.